Derek Shepherd: Casting and creation

 When Patrick Dempsey auditioned for the role of Derek Shepherd, he was initially afraid that he wouldn't land the part.
 However, Grey's Anatomy creator Shonda Rhimes was immediately convinced: "The very first time I met him, I was absolutely sure that he was my guy.
 Reading the lines of Derek Shepherd, Patrick had a vulnerable charm that I just fell for.
 And he had amazing chemistry with Ellen Pompeo."
 Rhimes later revealed that Dempsey's dyslexia initially caused some hesitation during the first table readings: "I did not know about Patrick's dyslexia in the beginning.
 I actually thought that he didn't like the scripts from the way he approached the readings.
 When I found out, I completely understood his hesitation.
 Now that we all know, if he is struggling with a word, the other actors are quick to step up and help him out.
 Everyone is very respectful."

 Isaiah Washington, who eventually portrayed Preston Burke, also auditioned for the role of Derek Shepherd.
 Reflecting on the experience, Washington said his reaction to not getting the part was like "I'd been kicked in the stomach by 14 mules."
 Another actor considered for the role was Rob Lowe, who turned it down in favor of starring in the short-lived CBS medical drama Dr. Vegas.
+Kyle MacLachlan also auditioned for the role.
 Some of Shepherd's medical cases on the show were based on real-life patients of Steve Giannotta, Chair of Neurological Surgery at the University of Southern California Keck School of Medicine, whom Rhimes consulted for inspiration.

 In January 2014, Dempsey signed a two-year contract to stay on Grey's Anatomy, securing his presence through potential seasons 11 and 12.
 However, in April 2015, his character was unexpectedly killed off, even though his contract had not yet ended.
 Dempsey commented on his exit, saying, "It just evolved.
 It's just kind of happened.
 It was surprising that it unfolded, and it just naturally came to be, which was pretty good.
 I like the way it has all played out."